-Also called a recurrent traumatic brain injury, this happens when you suffer a second brain injury shortly after your first one.
+Also called a recurrent traumatic brain injury, this type occurs when you suffer a second brain injury shortly after your first one.

 The second injury usually causes more severe damage than the first one and can have devastating effects on a person’s health.

-That’s why you should always go straight to the hospital if you experience a blow to the head in the first few months after a brain injury, even if you feel fine and did not lose consciousness.
+Therefore, always go straight to the hospital if you experience a blow to the head after your first brain injury, even if you feel fine and did not lose consciousness.

-In fact, there are many traumatic brain injury treatments available that can help reverse the side effects of your injury.
+However, it is important to note that no matter how severe your brain injury was, it is always possible to treat it.
+In fact, there are a variety of traumatic brain injury treatments available that can help patients overcome the side effects of their injury.

 Work closely with your healthcare providers to decide on the best treatment approach for your type of traumatic brain injury.
 Good luck!